 7.1 Error Resolution

-You may also contact us using this method to report errors or unauthorized transactions.
+You may also contact us to report suspected errors or unauthorized transactions.
 Be sure to contact us immediately if you believe that an error or unauthorized transaction has occurred or may occur concerning your Card.
-You must contact us no later than thirty (30) days after we sent the FIRST statement on which the error or unauthorized transaction appeared.
+You must contact us no later than thirty (30) days after we sent the FIRST statement on which the suspected error or unauthorized transaction appeared.
 You must provide us with the following information:

-- Describe the error or the transaction you are unsure about and explain as clearly as you can why you believe it is an error or why you need more information.
+- A description of the error or the transaction you are unsure about and explain as clearly as you can why you believe it is an error or why you need more information.

 - If you tell us orally, we may require that you send us your complaint or question in writing by email within ten (10) business days.

 After receiving your notice of error or unauthorized transaction, we will investigate and provide you with the results and any corrections we make to your Account within a commercially reasonable time.

 7.2 Reporting Lost or Stolen Cards or Replacing Your Card